merehap/splitbits/README.md

 ```

 # Why use splitbits?
-Splitbits allows you to skip tedious, error-prone bit operations, instead providing a
+Splitbits replaces tedious, error-prone bit operations with a simple template format, making it
-simple, terse, and readable template format for specifying which bits correspond to which
-fields.
+easy to map bits to fields.

+Every operation than can be executed at compile time is.
+Generated code should be as efficient
+as hand-written bit operations.

-Splitbits is intended for cases where [bitfield] is too heavy-weight: when you don't want to
+Splitbits is intended for cases where [bitfield] is too heavy-weight syntactically: when you
-explicitly declare a new struct for data that you won't use as a return value or argument.
+don't want to explicitly declare a new struct for data that you won't use as a return value or
-Splitbits also provides some features that are arguably out of scope for bitfield.
+argument.

 [bitfield]: https://docs.rs/bitfield/latest/bitfield/

 # The four base macros
 For additional examples, see each macro's page.
 - [splitbits!] - Extract bit fields out of an integer, storing them as fields of a struct.
 (See example above.)
+By default, each field will be stored in the smallest unsigned integer type
+possible.
 - [combinebits!] - Combine bits of multiple integers into a single integer.
   ```rust
   use splitbits::combinebits;